tahminarasoli/ashenafykebede/README.md

-# Tahmina's Portfolio
+# My Portfolio

-This is a project to build a personal protfolio for Tahmina Rasoli.
+This is a project to build a personal protfolio for Ashenafi Kebede.

 ## Getting Started